abulka/flutter-dedent/README.md

 ```

 to your `pubspec.yaml`
-then run the usual `flutter pub get` or just `pub get` for a pure dart project.
+then run the usual `flutter pub get` or just `dart pub get` for a pure dart project.

+> Actually now that `dedent` has been update to support null safety in version `1.0.0`
+you should make the dependency `dedent: ^1.0.0`.
+If you want the older version without null safety, you can use `dedent: ^0.0.2`.

 ## Usage